Queensland University of Technology

 Course overview

 The Master of Psychology (Educational and Developmental) prepares graduates with essential knowledge, practical skills, values and ethical and cultural sensitivity for practice in a range of contemporary settings.
-This practice-oriented program offers an innovative and stimulating coursework program and a variety of experiences through practical placements.
+This practice-oriented program offers an innovative and stimulating program of coursework and a variety of experiences through practical placements.

 CSP Subsidised Fees Available